Written by Sara Chaca,

 March 16th, 2017

 Following moving to Ecuador and obtaining one’s Permanent Residency Visa, many an Expat simply elects to REMAIN as a Permanent Resident of Ecuador, and NOT jump through the next procedural hoop in sequence, which is of course to become an Ecuadorian Citizen who is able to get an Ecuadorian Passport.
-Truly, that is a fine idea to remain ONLY as a Permanent Resident of Ecuador, because as you likely already know, Permanent Residency in Ecuador is generally valid for one’s lifetime, subject to one not leaving Ecuador for more than 90 days during either of one’s first two years as a Permanent Resident of Ecuador, nor leaving Ecuador for more than 18 months in a single trip thereafter one’s first two years of Permanent Residency are completed.
-Of important note however, is that as of the current rules for applying to become an Ecuadorian Citizen, one can NOT apply to become a Citizen of Ecuador if he/she leaves Ecuador for more than 180 DAYS TOTAL in their first 3 years since having officially received their Permanent Residency Visa stamp in their foreign issued Passport.
+Truly, that is a fine idea to remain ONLY as a Permanent Resident of Ecuador, because as you likely already know, Permanent Residency in Ecuador is generally valid for one’s lifetime, subject to one not leaving Ecuador for more than 180 days during either of one’s first two years as a Permanent Resident of Ecuador, nor leaving Ecuador for more than 18 months in a single trip thereafter one’s first two years of Permanent Residency are completed.
+Of important note however, is that as of the current rules for applying to become an Ecuadorian Citizen, one can NOT apply to become a Citizen of Ecuador if he/she leaves Ecuador for more than 180 days in ANY of their first 3 years since having officially received their Permanent Residency Visa stamp in their foreign issued Passport.

 And despite many rumors to the contrary, one IS IN FACT ALWAYS PERMITTED by the Citizenship Law in Ecuador, to have Dual Citizenship in Ecuador, regardless of what other country he/she is currently a Citizen of, though one’s country of origin MIGHT have something to say about it (generally not though in my experience as an Immigration Lawyer).
 This is certainly NO PROBLEM though for the likes of say, Americans and Canadians, who each are without a doubt permitted by their respective home countries to apply for Citizenship in Ecuador.
 And so, it is to each his/her own, as per if or when they will later apply for Ecuadorian Citizenship, again following their first 3 years of Permanent Ecuadorian Residency, since Citizenship is not able to be applied for prior to that time.
 The above constitutes the same exact rules for foreigners who are married to an Ecuadorian Citizen (i.e. needing to wait 3 years since Cedulazation to apply for Ecuadorian Citizenship).
 Years ago, an Expat could simply marry an Ecuadorian Citizen and immediately or within a matter of months thereafter become a Citizen of Ecuador themselves.
 That is simply not the case these days, for Expats who marry or wish to marry an Ecuadorian Citizen, as they can no longer obtain Ecuador Citizenship by Marriage.
 Though of course, any person born in Ecuador, or any person born to an Ecuadorian Citizen, CAN/WILL automatically qualify for Ecuador Citizenship by Birth or Ecuadorian Citizenship through Parents, as the applicable case may be, WITHOUT the need for the above mentioned 3 year wait since the date of Cedulazation.
 Please note though that there is NO such thing as obtaining Ecuador Citizenship by Investment without first becoming a Permanent Resident of Ecuador and also waiting the above mentioned required 3 years since Cedulazation.